Our Staff & Board

 Board Member

-Eric Ladd is the founder and Chairman of Outlaw Partners, L&K Real Estate, Outlaw Real Estate Partners and Boundary Expeditions.
-Eric has a strong entrepreneurial passion supporting organizations that focus on preservation of land, rivers and wildlife, and is also involved with international charitable groups.
-His passion for wilderness, rivers and guiding has never subsided after learning to guide at the age of 15 and later completing expeditions and first river descents around the world.
+With many significant business roles in Big Sky, Eric has a strong entrepreneurial passion supporting organizations that focus on preservation of land, rivers and wildlife.
+His passion for wilderness, rivers and guiding has never subsided ever since he learned to guide at the age of 15 and later chased his passion through expeditions and first river descents around the world.
 He carries that same passion to his work for the Task Force, with a vision for using his talents, his community connections, and his business acumen to help find appropriate, sustainable solutions for the Gallatin River watershed.
 Knowing that a community can be one of the strongest foundations of stewardship, Eric raises awareness and uses the platform of his media business, Outlaw Partners, to help elevate the message about the value of the Gallatin River even higher.
-Eric holds Bachelor Degrees in Real Estate and Marketing from the University of Colorado Boulder.

 Task Force Staff